arjanfrans/conquete/README.md

 [![Dependency Status](https://david-dm.org/arjanfrans/conquete.svg)](https://david-dm.org/arjanfrans/conquete)
 [![devDependency Status](https://david-dm.org/arjanfrans/conquete/dev-status.svg)](https://david-dm.org/arjanfrans/conquete#info=devDependencies)

 This JavaScript module contains the logic for the Risk board game.
+Current features are:

+* 3 to 6 players.
+(No 2 player game, since no neutral player has been implemented yet)
+* Classic risk map
+* Option to use a custom map
+* Cards have a fixed bonus (combination and bonus can be configured)
+* Event based (make it easy to work with sockets for example)

+The module includes a simple cli to run the game (`npm run cli`).;

 ## Installation